 In Nordic mythology, people have spirits, or fylgjur, who accompany them throughout their lifetimes, serving as guides.
-These guides can take on animal form, or, in other words, serve as animal spirit guides.
-As with other ancient cultures, animals took on important symbolic meanings in Nordic cultures.
+These guides can take on animal form, serving as spirit animal guides.
+As with other ancient cultures, animals took on important symbolic meanings in Nordic culture.

 Tulikett, the Fire Fox

 In Finnish and Sámi culture, there is a story of Tulikett, a giant fox.
 The Finns and Sámis believed that Tulikett had magical powers.
 Thus, he was a coveted prize for hunters.
 However, Tulikett was so fast that he was impossible to catch.
 In fact, he ran so fast that his fluffy tale would stir up the snow, causing magical sparkles in the sky.
 These magical sparkles would start to spark.
 As they did, they created colorful fires in the sky, which became the aurora borealis, or the northern lights.24

 Fox Spirit Animal